Huawei used the annual IFA technology trade show in Berlin to unveil its new top-tier mobile processor, the Kirin 980.

 You can also expect more accurate positioning thanks to dual-frequency GPS that leverages the L5 band as well as the L1 band as used by the Kirin 970.
 The collective effect is a promised ten-fold improvement in location accuracy, so your Uber will have no excuse parking on the opposite side of the street to you.

-If speed is your bag, then the Kirin 980 also has something for you.
+If raw speed is more your bag, then the Kirin 980 also has something for you.
 It’s the world’s first chipset to integrate both a Cat.21 LTE 1.4Gbps modem and blazingly snappy 2133MHz LPDDR4X RAM.
 Huawei was also quick to point out that it trumps the Snapdragon 845 with 10 times greater video streaming performance whilst on 4G when moving at speed (their test used a high-speed train).
 It doles out greater bandwidth than the 845 and Huawei’s own Hi1103 WiFi chip supports a throughput of 1732Mbps, almost double that of what the Snapdragon can muster.

 It’s as if Huawei designed the Kirin 980 specifically to trounce Qualcomm’s current top mobile chip in every area, which isn’t all that surprising but does beg the question, what will the Snapdragon 850 be able to do in response?